 Hours of Operation

 Several bus routes operate 24 hours a day and three routes provide overnight service between 11 p.m. and 6 a.m.
 See individual route schedules for route specific hours of operations.

-Miami-Dade Transit encourages public involvement and participation in the development of MDT's transportation programs and services, conducting interactive presentations with communities across the county.
+Miami-Dade Transit encourages public involvement and participation in the development of transportation programs and services, conducting interactive presentations with communities across the county.

 Public Records Requests

 Miami-Dade Transit Document Management Unit (DMU) processes all public records requests received by the Department.